Carroll University has received $5.5 million—the single largest gift in the school’s history—from the estate of alumnus Bill Yersin, Class of 1963.

 Yersin, who passed away in October 2017 at age 76, attended public schools in Milwaukee and West Allis before attending what was then known as Carroll College.
 While at Carroll, he earned a varsity letter in wrestling and was a member of the Tau Kappa Epsilon and Alpha Kappa Psi fraternities.

 Yersin was commissioned a second lieutenant in the U.S. Air Force in September 1963 with active duty assignments that included Bedford Air Force Station in Virginia, Lackland Air Force Base in Texas, Clark Air Base in the Philippines and Lowry Air Force Base in Colorado.
 He retired from the Air Force Reserve in 1984 as a lieutenant colonel and then was employed as a civil servant at Lowry until he retired in 1996.
-Yersin was a resident of Aurora, Colo.
+Yersin was a resident of Aurora, Colorado.